 Alice, in the Purchasing department regularly sends purchase orders in the form of XML documents to Bob, who works in a distribution office.
 The purchase order contains sensitive data such as credit card numbers and other company information, so it is important to keep it secret.
-Messages may contain also nonsensitive data.
 In the receiving end, different people will handle different parts of the order.
 Eve can intercept these orders and may try to read them to get the confidential information.